ROCm/rocprofiler/doc/rocprof_tool.md

       </trace>

-  --trace-start <on|off> - to enable tracing on start [on] --trace-period <dealy:length:rate> - to enable trace with initial delay, with periodic sample length and rate
+  --trace-start <on|off> - to enable tracing on start [on] --trace-period <delay:length:rate> - to enable trace with initial delay, with periodic sample length and rate
     Supported time formats: <number(m|s|ms|us)>

 Configuration file:
   You can set your parameters defaults preferences in the configuration file 'rpl_rc.xml'.
-The search path sequence: .:/home/evgeny:<package path>
+The search path sequence: .:/home/user:<package path>
   First the configuration file is looking in the current directory, then in your home, and then in the package directory.
   Configurable options: 'basenames', 'timestamp', 'ctx-limit', 'heartbeat', 'obj-tracking'.
   An example of 'rpl_rc.xml':